akka/akka/akka-docs/scala/typed-actors.rst

 .. includecode:: code/TypedActorDocSpec.scala
    :include: imports,typed-actor-impl

-Alright, now we have an interface and an implementation of that interface, and we know how to create a Typed Actor from that, so let's look at calling these methods.
+Excellent, now we have an interface and an implementation of that interface, and we know how to create a Typed Actor from that, so let's look at calling these methods.

 Method dispatch semantics